-For example, Movie Projectionists need abilities such as far vision, near vision, and control precision in order to perform their job at a high level.
+For example, Movie Projectionists need abilities such as far vision, near vision, and oral comprehension in order to perform their job at a high level.
 The list below shows several important abilities for Movie Projectionists, ranked by their relative importance.

 Skills are developed capacities that enable people to function effectively in real-world settings.
 Unlike abilities, skills are typically easier to build through practice and experience.
 Skills influence effectiveness in areas such as learning, working with others, design, troubleshooting, and more.

-Movie Projectionists frequently use skills like operations monitoring, active listening, and operation and control to perform their job effectively.
+Movie Projectionists frequently use skills like operations monitoring, reading comprehension, and active listening to perform their job effectively.
 The list below shows several critical skills for Movie Projectionists, ranked by their relative importance.

 The information provided on this page is adapted from data and descriptions published by the U.S. Department of Labor, Employment and Training Administration under the CC BY 4.0 license.
 TraitLab has modified some information for ease of use and reading, and the U.S. Department of Labor, Employment, and Training Administration has not approved, endorsed, or tested these modifications.